Monday, July 30 to Saturday, September 1, 2018 (5 weeks)

-The Summer Program in Siena, established in 1972, was our first summer abroad program and was the model for the other summer programs.
-Since its inception, over 5,000 students from across Canada have completed a University of Toronto summer course in Siena.
+The summer program in Siena, established in 1972, was our first summer abroad program and was the model for the other summer programs.
+Since its inception, over 5,200 students from across Canada have completed a University of Toronto summer course in Siena.
 The praise for the program has been consistently and overwhelmingly enthusiastic.

 Each course is worth one full-year credit and is contingent on adequate enrolment.
 Students are not permitted to register for more than one course.
 For some courses there may also be one or two lectures held in Toronto before the start of the program; in this event, participants will be provided with further details in their admission documents.

-Classes take place Monday to Thursday, 9:00 a.m. to 12:00 p.m., with the exception of ITA102Y0, which runs 8:30 am to 1:00 pm (with a 30 minute break).
-Mandatory field trips are an integral part of each course, and may occur outside of class time on afternoons or Fridays.
+Classes take place Monday to Thursday, 9:00 a.m. to 12:00 p.m., with the exception of ITA102Y0, which runs 8:30 a.m. to 1:00 p.m. (with a 30 minute break).
+Please note that in 2018, there will be classes on two Fridays due to national holidays.
+Mandatory field trips are an integral part of each course and may occur outside of class time on afternoons or Fridays.

 A detailed information session for the summer program in Siena will be held on the UofT St. George campus in January.
 This session provides an excellent opportunity to hear from previous participants, see photos, and ask any questions that you may have.